Pakistan heading on path of progress and prosperity: PM

 The Prime Minister addressing the students said they would avail the opportunity to get best friends, who will stand by them throughout the life.
 He also pointed to his two cabinet colleagues; both Abdalians; Khurram Dastgir Khan and Khawaja Muhammad Asif, who were also present on the occasion.

 The Prime Minister earlier reviewed a parade by the students and witnessed a thrilling gymnastic display by the young cadets, a tent-pegging event and horse riding skills.
 He also distributed prizes amongst the outstanding cadets.
-Kashmir House won the trophy for being the best.

 The Principal Major General (Retd) Najeeb Tariq presented the annual report of the college, the achievements of its students and the expansion plans.